Cy Sneed

-Cy Robert Sneed (born October 1, 1992) is an American professional baseball pitcher for the Tokyo Yakult Swallows of the Nippon Professional Baseball league (NPB).
-He played in Major League Baseball (MLB) for the Houston Astros in 2019 and 2020.
+Cy Robert Sneed (born October 1, 1992) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Houston Astros and in Nippon Professional Baseball (NPB) for the Tokyo Yakult Swallows.

 Career

 Amateur

 Sneed attended Twin Falls High School in Twin Falls, Idaho.
 In 2011, his senior year, Sneed pitched to a 9–0 win–loss record with a 1.36 earned run average (ERA) with 130 strikeouts, and batted .467 with 11 home runs and 38 runs batted in.
 He led his team to win the Class 4A state championship.
 Sneed was named the Times-News Player of the Year, and the Gatorade Baseball Player of the Year for Idaho.

 The Texas Rangers selected Sneed in the 35th round of the 2011 MLB draft.
 He did not sign, opting to enroll at Dallas Baptist University to play NCAA baseball for the Dallas Baptist Patriots.
 He played with the Hyannis Harbor Hawks in the Cape Cod Baseball League in the summer of 2013.
 As a junior at Dallas Baptist in 2014, Sneed had an 8–3 win–loss record with a 3.55 ERA and 82 strikeouts in 104 innings pitched.